ncbi/vadr/documentation/advbuild.md

 -     *all*     -      -            1     1     0
 -     *none*    -      -            0     0     0
 #---  --------  -----  --------  ----  ----  ----
+#
+# Zero alerts were reported.
 ```

+This sequence now passes, because the `deletinp` alert was its only
+fatal one.
+Other sequences may still have other alerts, including
+`indf3pst` alerts, that could be addressed using the strategies
+above.

 ---
 TOADD: